 The BASremote is versatile in that it is both a controller and gateway.
 Up to 63 half-load Modbus serial devices can be connected to the BASremote.
 Modbus device profiles for common Modbus devices are available from Contemporary Controls.

-The BAScontrol20 is a 20-point field controller with a direct connection to an IP/Ethernet network.
+The BAScontrol20, now with firmware 3.1, is a 20-point field controller with a direct connection to an IP/Ethernet network.
 Ideally suited for structured wiring systems, the BAScontrol20 is BACnet/IP compliant with a B-ASC device profile.
 With its resident Sedona Virtual Machine, the unit can function as a Sedona Framework controller.